larryknaebelobsidian/kingdom/Proposition 16. This kingdom cannot be properly comprehended without acknowledging an intimate and internal connection existing between the Old and New Testaments..md

 # Proposition 16.
 This kingdom cannot be properly comprehended without acknowledging an intimate and internal connection existing between the Old and New Testaments.

 >The doctrine of the kingdom is first taught by covenant, theocratic ordering, and prophecy in the Old Testament, and it is taken for granted in the New Testament as a subject derived from the Old Testament and well understood; for the Kingdom is preached without any appended explanation.
+> p.
+157 Vol. 1 Prop.
+16
 ### Some authors depreciate the value of the OT
 >Obs.
-1. This Proposition is the more needed, since some recent works (as e.g. Fairbairn On Prophecy p.
-164, etc.) have made efforts to depreciate the value of the Old Test, as an instructor, telling us that it is far inferior to the New Test., that its light is dim and its utterances indistinct in comparison with the New, etc.
+1. This Proposition is the more needed, since some recent works (as e.g. Fairbairn *On Proph*., p.
+164, etc.) have made efforts to depreciate the value of the Old Test, as an instructor, telling us that it is *far inferior* to the New Test., that its light is dim and its utterances indistinct in comparison with the New, etc.
->...
->the Old Test, which so largely deals, e.g. in the consummation of the Church’s glory.
+>... the Old Test, which so largely deals, e.g. in *the consummation* of the Church’s glory.
+>p.
+157 Vol. 1 Prop.
+16 Obs.
+1
 ### Why the OT should be at the same rank as the NT
 >Obs.
 2. Our entire argument, as we proceed, is a refutation of this lowering of the Old Test.
 A few reasons now stated, will indicate the one-sidedness of those who resist the claims of the Old Test, to the same rank and dignity of the New.
 >1.
 (1) The Old foretells the New, and the New confirms the Old—both are indispensably necessary.